tuxbox-neutrino/db-import/README.en.md

 > the database tables (visible via the API).
 To force a specific number (e.g.
 > when building from a tarball) run `IMPORTER_VERSION=0.5.0 make`.

-## Configuration

-The following files control runtime behaviour:

-- `config/mv2mariadb.conf` – download URLs, target schemas and the new `mysqlHost` option so containerised runs can reach the Compose DB host `db`.
-- `config/pw_mariadb` – `user:password`, copied to `bin/pw_mariadb` at runtime.
-  Use a MariaDB account with CREATE/ALTER privileges on the target schemas.
+## Runtime config (must be present)

+- `config/mv2mariadb.conf`: download URLs, target schemas, `mysqlHost`.
+- `config/pw_mariadb`: `user:password` with CREATE/ALTER rights.
-- Working files and logs are stored in `bin/dl`.
+- Working files/logs: `bin/dl`.

-## Operation
+## How to run

-Schedule the importer or run it manually with these common options:

-Typical cron entry (every 120 minutes, verbose output when updates occur):
+Common options:

+- `--update` – create template DB + default config and exit.
+- `--force-convert` – re-import even if the list is up to date.
+- `--diff-mode` – use the diff list instead of the full list.
+- `--download-only` – just download, no SQL import.
+- `--debug-channels <pattern>` – print channel ↔ channelinfo mappings for a pattern (e.g. `--debug-channels ard`) when troubleshooting mislabelled senders.

+Example cron (every 2h, log only on change):
 ```
 */120 * * * * /opt/importer/bin/mv2mariadb --cron-mode 120 --cron-mode-echo >>/var/log/mv2mariadb.log 2>&1
 ```

-Useful CLI flags:

-- `--force-convert` – re-import even if the list is up to date.
-- `--diff-mode` – use the differential list instead of the full one.
-- `--download-only` – skip SQL import.
-- `--update` – create template DB + default config and exit.
-- `--debug-channels <pattern>` – dump channel ↔ channelinfo mappings that match the pattern (e.g. `--debug-channels ard`).
-Use this when investigating reported mismatches between list entries and their assigned channel; the output makes visible which `channelinfo` entry a sender currently maps to.

-Run `mv2mariadb --help` for the full option list.
+`mv2mariadb --help` lists all flags.

 ## Container usage